First version published @ LapsusLima on April 11, 2020.

 (Humankind cannot take very much reality, because our tolerance and hankering for hyperreality is bottomless).

-In the words of my dear friend Danielle Fong, today—November 17th, on Covid’s birthday:
+In the words of Danielle Fong, today—November 17th, on Covid’s birthday: